-Anomaly similarity search: Although this paper is also the first one that studies anomaly similarity search in anomaly detection fields, the problem can be regarded as incorporating the domain knowledge about anomaly detection into general time series similarity search [20] [21].
-Besides, the techniques adopted in accelerated DTW are also inspired from general time series similarity search.
-The difference between this problem and naive similarity search has been introduced in §II-B and demonstrated in §V-D.
+Anomaly similarity search: Although this paper is also the first one that studies anomaly similarity search in anomaly detection fields, the problem can be regarded as incorporating the domain knowledge about anomaly detection into general time series similarity search.
+In fact, although the techniques used in accelerated DTW are adopted from general time series similarity search [19]-[21], [24], the difference between this problem and general similarity search has been introduced in §II-B and demonstrated in §V-D.